GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 See the [DEA monitoring dashboard](https://monitoring.dea.ga.gov.au/) to check the current status of DEA's services.
 :::

+## 2024-03-28: DEA Sandbox outage

+The [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) is currently experiencing an outage.
+We are currently investigating the outage and will work to fix it as soon as possible.
+Please check this page again soon for the latest updates.

 ## 2024-03-25: DEA Waterbodies version 3.0.0 released

 Improvements include additional supporting data for the most recent observations made available through web mapping services (WMS) and DEA Maps, more metadata, Landsat 9 data, and pipeline upgrades.
 Version 3.0.0 of DEA Waterbodies uses the same underlying polygon set as DEA Waterbodies version 2.0.0.
 [Learn more](/data/product/dea-waterbodies-landsat/?tab=history)